 Moderna’s mRNA vaccine is the second COVID-19 vaccine to be authorized and fully approved for use in the U.S. Here, we give a rundown of basic facts about the vaccine and an overview of how it works.

 Design type: mRNA

-Efficacy: 93.2% efficacy in preventing symptomatic COVID-19 in adults two weeks or more after receipt of the second dose.
+Efficacy: For the original shots, 93.2% efficacy in preventing symptomatic COVID-19 in adults two weeks or more after receipt of the second dose.

 Safety: No serious safety concerns reported other than some rare allergic reactions and a rare association with heart inflammation.
 The shots, however, commonly elicit reactions in people that can include injection site pain, fatigue, headache, muscle or joint pain, and chills.

 Operation Warp Speed involvement: The U.S. government has devoted more than $4 billion to the development, testing and manufacturing of the vaccine, plus another more than $8 billion on purchasing contracts.

 Storage considerations: -20°C (-4°F) for long-term storage; after thawing, vaccine vials should be stable at refrigerator temperatures for 30 days.